ajavamind/Processing-Sketch-Chatbot/README.md

 Chat responses cause an instance of the sketch to be run with the IDE when a "Run" key is pressed.

 ## Background
-I'm a Processing user since 2010 and software engineer since 1966 when I starting working part-time in college.
+I'm a Processing user since 2010 and retired software engineer who likes to code.
-To learn more about the AI and machine learning revolution going on now, I created here a code assistant chatbot using Java API calls to
+To learn more about the AI and machine learning revolution going on now, I created here a Processing sketch code assistant chatbot using Java API calls to OpenAI.org.
-OpenAI.org.
-My chatbot application could be modified for other chatbot application uses, but I chose code generation specifically.
+My chatbot application could be modified for other chatbot application uses.
 Only a small number of the API calls are invoked.

 ## Usage